jasonlienardi/tp/docs/UserGuide.md

 3. boxing | duration: 10 | intensity: LOW | date: 01-04-2024
 ~~~

-### 1.4.8 List everything inputted for the entire app's lifecycle: `listEverythingAll`
+### 2.4.8 List everything inputted for the entire app's lifecycle: `listEverythingAll`
-Display all the drinks, meals, and exercises inputted for the entire app lifecycle
+Display all the drinks, meals, and exercises inputted for the entire app lifecycle.

 **Format**: `listEverythingAll`
 **Expected output**:
 ~~~